kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 - Support listing pending workloads on positions from X to Y in a ClusterQueue, no matter the size of the queue, and without delay,
 - Support listing pending workloads on positions from X to Y in a LocalQueue, no matter the size of the queue, and without delay,
-- Provide consitent data across all the LocalQueues without hitting `QPS`.
+- Provide consistent data across all the LocalQueues without hitting `QPS`.

 ### Non-Goals